Country Living in a Cariboo Valley

 You could look at building a small insulated and vented room in a corner of your garage.
 Another option is to have a root cellar.

 If you don’t have room for food storage inside your house, an outdoor root cellar is a great way to go.
+Built right into the ground, you can store all kinds of root vegetables inside a root cellar.

 Mother Earth News has several plans for outdoor cellars and they range from the super simple to structured cellars.